Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Every province has interests.
 Every region has fears.
 Every institution has status.
 Every amendment creates tradeoffs.
 Every tradeoff creates losers.
 The process can reopen questions the current system keeps mostly contained.

-That does not mean reform is impossible.

-It means reform is migration, not deletion.
+Reform remains possible, but its shape is migration rather than deletion.

 ## Law Is Code With A Terrible Parser